overlay-market/OIPs/notes/note-7.md

 ![Image of Inverse Market Payoff Plot](../assets/oip-1/inverse_payoff.svg)

 where we've normalized with respect to initial imbalance and initial price.
-As the price of OVL relative to X trends toward 0, the protocol is forced to print more and more OVL for profitable bearish trades.
+As the price of OVL relative to X trends toward 0, the protocol is forced to print more and more OVL for profitable bearish positions.
 Bears can then dump this OVL on spot alongside further bearish positions on the inverse market to collapse the spot price more, print more OVL, and continue dumping.
 Rinse and repeat, and the system eventually prints to infinity.

 ## Stopping the Death Spiral